-Margaret Westerlund, Communications Manager and Exhibits Co-Coordinator: Westerlund received her Bachelors in Studio art at the Concordia University Irvine in 2012, and graduated with her Masters in History from the University of St Andrews in 2013.
+Margaret Westerlund, Design and Marketing Consultant: Westerlund received her Bachelors in Studio art at the Concordia University Irvine in 2012, and graduated with her Masters in History from the University of St Andrews in 2013.
 Previous positions as designer and assistant in her college art department gave her experience in the arts, and roles as event planner and communications manager at her university gave her the experience necessary to put her creative skills into action.
 Her education and work experience give her a strong background in writing, communications and visual art.
-She now serves at the Arts Council designing external communications, managing the web and social media platforms, writing and editing copy, coordinating and managing exhibits and overseeing the daily operations.

 extensive background in music performance, music education, studio management, and customer service.
 In addition, Kailey is an active folk musician and lifetime member of the Michigan